SOM-CPC: Unsupervised Contrastive Learning with Self-Organizing Maps for Structured Representations of High-Rate Time Series: SOM-CPC

-Topological metrics assess the topological ordering (i.e. neighbourhood relations) of the SOM, while clustering metrics are more related to, for example, pureness of nodes.
-To evaluate clustering performance, linked to external labels, we leverage \textit{purity} \cite{christopher2008manning} and the \textit{normalized mutual information} (NMI).
+To evaluate clustering performance, linked to external labels, we leverage purity and the normalized mutual information (NMI).
 The latter corrects for a high number of clusters (i.e. nodes), which could easily lead to high pureness, but leaves the NMI more conservative.

-We, moreover, leverage \textit{Cohen's kappa} \cite{Cohen1960}, which is commonly used in classification problems, e.g. in sleep staging, and corrects for correctness by chance.
-This metric is computed by first `coloring' (or labelling) the nodes with the most occurring label from the training set.
-The test set predictions, to be compared to the test set labels, are then converted from node indices to class labels by using these colorings.
-The highest score for the clustering and classification metrics yields 1.
-For the experiments in \cref{sec:synthetic_data} that leverage continuous labels, we compute the squared regression errors (SE) between the test set label predictions and the node labels assigned using the training set (similar procedure as for Cohen's kappa), and denote this metric with $SE_{\text{target}}$.
+Even though scoring high on external metrics is not the main goal of a representation learning model like SOM-CPC, we do report them as it provides an indication of how well information was preserved.
+To compute regression/classification performance, we first `color' (or label) each node with the most occurring (for discrete labels) or median (for continuous labels) label from the training set.
+The test set predictions are then converted from node indices to label predictions by using these colorings.
+Regression performance is expressed as the average squared regression error with the target: $\operatorname{SE}_{\text{target}}$.
+Classification performance is reported with Cohen's kappa \citep{Cohen1960}, a commonly used metric that corrects for correctness by chance.

-Topographic performance is measured using the (internal) \textit{topographic error} (TE) \cite{kiviluoto1996topology}, which reports the fraction of windows (i.e. between 0 and 1) for which the winning and second-best winning node are not neighbours in the SOM.
-The lower this error, the better the topology of the SOM.
-Finally, to measure whether a time series conveys a smooth trajectory through SOM space, we measure the average Euclidean distance (denoted $\ell_{2,\text{smooth}}$) between two subsequent windows in each time series, which is an internal metric as well.
+Topographic performance is measured using the (internal) Topographic Error (TE) \citep{kiviluoto1996topology}, which reports the fraction of windows (between 0 and 1) for which the winning and second-best winning node are not neighbours in the SOM (lower is better).
+Finally, to measure whether a time series conveys a smooth trajectory through SOM space, we measure the average Euclidean distance (denoted $\ell_{2,\text{smooth}}$) between all subsequent windows in each time series.
 The lower this value, the less frequently large jumps in the 2D map occur.
-However, note that in extreme cases where the model performed very poorly and many windows collapsed to the same node, both the TE and the average $\ell_{2,\text{smooth}}$ metric are artificially pushed down.
+Note that in extreme cases where many windows collapsed to the same node, both the TE and the average $\ell_{2,\text{smooth}}$ metric are artificially pushed down.
 We can thus only interpret these metrics in conjunction with earlier-mentioned clustering and classification metrics.
+Mathematical definitions of all metrics are provided in \cref{app:general_details}.